TheEvilSkeleton/TheEvilSkeleton/README.md

 # TheEvilSkeleton

-Also known as TheEvilSkely, Skelly and Tesk.
+Also known as TheEvilSkelly, Skelly and Tesk.

 Personal website: https://tesk.page